sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1420 - rotate-page.md

 Rotates page so that a matched anchor becomes horizontal.

-In most cases, Sensible's default OCR engine (Microsoft) corrects page rotation automatically.
+In most cases, Sensible corrects page rotation automatically.
 If it doesn't, use the Rotate Page preprocessor.
-For example, if a scanned ID card is vertically oriented, and the scanner adds automatically generated horizontal text, it can cause automatic rotation to fail.
+For example, if a scanned ID card is vertically oriented, and the scanner adds automatically generated horizontal text so that the page contains a mix of text orientations, it can cause automatic rotation to fail.

 If the page is affected by translation, shear, or other [affine transformations](https://homepages.inf.ed.ac.uk/rbf/HIPR2/affine.htm), or if the page rotation isn't a multiple of 90 degrees, use the [Deskew](doc:deskew) preprocessor.